JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

-# Getting Started with Compose for Desktop
+# Getting Started With Compose For Desktop

-## What is covered
+## What Is Covered

 In this tutorial we will create a simple desktop UI application using the Compose UI framework.

-## Prerequisites
+### Prerequisites

- Compose for Desktop can produce applications for macOS, Linux and Windows platforms, and so any of these platforms can be used for this tutorial.
+ Compose for Desktop can produce applications for macOS, Linux, and Windows platforms.
+So any of these platforms can be used for this tutorial.

 The following software has to be preinstalled:
    * JDK 11 or later
    * IntelliJ IDEA Community Edition or Ultimate Edition 20.2 or later (other editors could be used, but we assume you are using IntelliJ IDEA in this tutorial)

-## Creating a new project
+## Creating A New Project

-### New project wizard
+### New Project Wizard

-Kotlin support in IDEA IDE starting with the version 2020.3 comes with the new project wizard capable to create a Compose application automatically.
+Kotlin support in IDEA IDE starting with the version 2020.3, comes with the new project wizard which is capable of creating a Compose application automatically.

-Note that JDK must be at least JDK 11, and to use the native distribution packaging JDK 14 or later must be used.
+*Note that JDK must be at least JDK 11, and to use the native distribution packaging JDK 14 or later must be used.*

 ![Create new project 1](screen3.png)